FlavScents AInsights Entry for Tannic Acid (CAS: 1401-55-4)

 8. Practical Insights for Formulators

-Tannic acid is valued for its ability to impart astringency and enhance the mouthfeel of beverages.
+Tannic acid is valued for its ability to enhance astringency and complexity in both flavors and fragrances.
 It synergizes well with other polyphenols and can be used to balance sweetness in formulations.
-Care should be taken to avoid excessive use, which can lead to an overly bitter or harsh taste.
-It is often under-utilized in non-traditional applications where its astringency could add complexity.
+Common pitfalls include overuse, leading to excessive astringency, and instability under certain conditions.
+It is often under-used in non-traditional applications, where its unique properties could provide innovative sensory experiences.

 Citation hooks: FlavScents; industry practice